Alex-Sand-0/gobsandgods/_posts/2024-11-15-goblins-backgounds.md

 toc:  false
 ---

-Goblins you can hire each have a background which determines the skills they can access and their initial statistics.
+Goblins you can hire each have a background which determines the skills they can access, and their initial statistics.
 Each background also provides a unique bonus.

 ## Backgrounds list